heidi-holappa/tira-labra-2022/documentation/weekly-report-3.md

 ```

 Following the instructions above it would be stored in the form `001011`

+### Earlier issue with Huffman tree decoding
+EDIT 29.5.2022: This issue has now been initially fixed.
+Further testing needed.

 At the moment I suspect that the issue with the Huffman coding is either with the creation of the compressed Huffman tree or in recreating the Huffman tree from that compressed form.
 The following algorithm creates the compressed Huffman tree.
 The idea is that the algorithm traverses the tree and while doing so creates a compressed form of the tree as mentioned above: